Table of Contents

 Compact Flash Card Selection & Write Testing

 Updates included in the most recent versions of the SBC Monitor ROM & ZSOS have greatly improved CF card read compatibility with the Z80 SBC.
 However some CF cards may still have problems with writes.
-The following command can be run at the CP/M A> prompt to see if writes are working:
+Following a successful boot of ZSOS, the following command can be run at the CP/M A> prompt to verify writes are working:

-PIP A:[G8]=A:*.*[G1].
 The expected output should be a list of files copied, and then a return to the A> prompt with no errors.
+The copied files can then be deleted using the following commands:

 Click on the image below for an ultra-high resolution photo of the board.
 White jumpers have been installed to make the jumper configurations across the board clearly visible.